Department of Clinical Health Sciences

 CSDO 4335 Comm Disorders in Children 3 SCH (3-0)

-Interventions (principles and methods) for developmentally delayed or disordered language; specific procedures for planning and implementation of therapy.
-Students will complete a minimum of 5 hours of observation to be completed via video observation or in person of therapy targeted to child speech/language therapy in the Communication Disorders Clinic.
+Survey of interventions (principles and methods) for developmentally delayed or disordered language; including specific procedures for planning and implementation of intervention.
+Students will complete a minimum of 5 hours of observation of evaluation and intervention of communication disorders in children.
 Prerequisites: CSDO 3333; GPA 2.75 overall, 2.75 GPA in CSDO courses.

 CSDO 4336 Comm Disorders in Adults 3 SCH (3-1)

-Adult disordered communicative processes.
-Signs and symptoms, etiology, clinical course and vocational-social impact of these disorders.
-Principles of assessment and intervention.
-Students will complete a minimum of 5 hours of observation to be completed via video observation or in person of therapy targeted to adult speech/language therapy in the Communication Disorders Clinic.
+Survey of disordered adult communicative processes including signs and symptoms, etiology, clinical course and vocational-social impact of these disorders.
+Topics to include principles of assessment and intervention.
+Students will complete a minimum of 5 hours of observation in evaluation and intervention of communication disorders in adults.
 Prerequisites: CSDO 2302, CSDO 2325, and CSDO 3321; GPA 2.75 overall, 2.75 GPA in CSDO courses.

 CSDO 4390 Clinical Methodologies 3 SCH (3-1)

-Designed to acquaint the student with clinical methods in speech-language pathology before beginning clinical practice.
+Designed to emphasize clinical methods in speech-language pathology before beginning clinical practice and in preparation for future clinical practice.
 Topics include target behaviors, treatment methods and controlling and maintaining target behaviors.
 Prerequisites: CSDO 2302, CSDO 2325, CSDO 3321, CSDO 3333, CSDO 4321, CSDO 4329, CSDO 4335; GPA 2.75 overall, 2.75 GPA in CSDO courses.

 Social Work (SCWK)